fluent/fluentd-docs-gitbook/guides/http-to-hdfs.md

 </property>
 ```

-Please confirm that the HDFS user has write access to the *path*
+Please confirm that the HDFS user has write access to the `path`
 specified as the WebHDFS output.

 ## Test

 To test the configuration, just post the JSON to Fluentd (we use the
-curl command in this example).
-Sending a USR1 signal flushes Fluentd's
+`curl` command in this example).
+Sending a `USR1` signal flushes Fluentd's
-buffer into WebHDFS.
+buffer into WebHDFS:

 ```
 $ curl -X POST -d 'json={"action":"login","user":2}' \